Badr Hari: 2016–2026

 On 19 December 2020, Hari fought the #2 ranked Glory heavyweight contender, Benjamin Adegbuyi in a Glory Heavyweight Championship Eliminator at Glory 76.
 The fight was originally planned to take place on 20 June, but was postponed multiple times due to the COVID-19 pandemic.
 On 13 September, Glory announced the event would take place on 7 November, only for it be postponed again to 19 December 2020, when Hari announced that he tested positive for COVID-19 on 19 October.
 At the fight, Hari lost the fight by KO in the third round after being kicked by Adegbuyi.

 It was announced on 31 May 2021, that Hari would face the #8 ranked Glory heavyweight contender Arkadiusz Wrzosek.
 The bout was scheduled as the main event of Glory 78: Arnhem, held on 4 September 2021.
 Hari had a great start to the bout and managed to knock Wrzosek down three times with body shots before the midway point of the fight.
 Halfway through the second round however, Wrzosek landed a head kick which knocked Hari out, extending his winless streak to five fights.

 The two of them were scheduled to face each other in an immediate rematch at Glory 80 on 19 March 2022.
 The fight was declared a no contest, as the bout had to be stopped after the second round due to rioiting.

 Hari faced Alistair Overeem on 8 October 2022, at the Glory: Collision 4.
 Hari lost the fight to Overeem.
 However, Overeem would fail a drug test which would be overturned to a No-Contest due to the use of Performance Enhancing Drugs.
 Hari stated that he was seriously considering officially retiring from kickboxing.

 On 27 May 2023, it was announced that Hari would face James McSweeney in the main event of Glory 88 on 9 September 2023.
 The fight did not take place due to Hari forfeiting the fight in respect to the 2023 Marrakesh-Safi earthquake that took place in Hari's homeland.

 Hari then faced Uku Jürjendal at Glory 89 on 7 October 2023.
 Hari lost the bout via TKO after being knocked down four times during the bout.

-Influence

-Hari is widely recognized for increasing the popularity of kickboxing in Morocco, becoming a national icon and a source of pride for many Moroccans due to his success in the sport.
+In February 2026, Hari confirmed the end of his active fighting career in an Instagram post, stating he is "not active anymore" and thanking his fans for the years of support.

 Personal life

 Hari is married to Daphne Romani and has four daughters and one son.

-Hari holds both Dutch and Moroccan citizenship.
+Hari and Romani got married in 2016 and divorced in 2024.

 In 2007, Hari released a hip-hop song with Dutch-Moroccan rapper Appa entitled "Stap Maar In De Ring" ("Just Step Into The Ring").

 Hari is friends with the Head of the Chechen Republic, Ramzan Kadyrov.